evochange/Database/README.md

 ## Demonstration video
 A demonstration video of the mechanism to import data into the database is available on YouTube.
 <br/>Link: https://youtu.be/tvI2m3VA2EI?si=XBCGgT8W1rMsFEkn

+## Note
+This repository contains only test (dummy) data.
+No real biological data is included.

 ## License
 This project is distributed under the MIT License.
 See LICENSE.txt for details.